 - Submit appropriate fingerprinting and Arizona Department of Insurance licensing paperwork.

-- Participate in enrollment events, SHARE office hours and outreach events.
+- Participate in enrollment, outreach and education events.

 - Promote program opportunities to your college.